Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 You can even go a step further and generate entirely independent wallets instead of just creating new addresses.
 In fact, even when creating new addresses, it's still possible to match "transaction outputs" together and associate clusters of transactions to you.

-To understand why, imagine you receive two payments.
+To understand why, imagine you receive two payments on the same wallet but using two different addresses.
 The first payment, worth $100, is received with Address A. The second payment, worth $50, is received with Address B. That gives you $150 in total stored in two different addresses.
 In this example, both Address A and Address B are brand new addresses that have never received payments before.

 Now let's say you want to make a payment of $125 to someone you don't know.
-None of your two addresses contain $12.
-To make the payment, Particl is automatically going to take a few coins from Address A and a few coins from Address B and combine them together so that it's able to send $125 worth of PART out of your wallet.
+None of your two addresses contain enough coins to complete the transaction on their own.
+To make the payment, the blockchain is automatically going to take a few coins from Address A and a few coins from Address B and combine them together so that it's able to send $125 worth of PART out of your wallet.

-When that happens, the two addresses are part of the transaction, which also means they both can be tracked by the person receiving your payment (as well by everyone else he shares your address with).
+When that happens, the two addresses are part of the same transaction and are effectively linked together.
+From that point onward, anyone looking at Address A would be able to tell that it is linked with Address B.

-When you create multiple wallets inside your Particl Desktop client, this makes this behavior impossible to happen.
-Each wallet is entirely isolated and can't be used by other wallets on your client to fund transactions.
-They are also encrypted independently with their own password.
+To protect from this, you can create multiple wallets right from Particl Desktop, each with their own purpose.
+Because each wallet is independent, none of the addresses can be used together and linked.
+Each wallet can also be encrypted independently with different passwords, providing more security to your funds.

-This greatly improves your online privacy by taking the human mistake factor out of the equation and making it impossible to unwillingly "taint" transactions with addresses you'd rather keep private.
+This function greatly improves your online privacy by taking the human mistake factor out of the equation and making it impossible to unwillingly "taint" transactions with addresses you'd rather keep private.

+..
 Use Multiple User Profiles
 	^^^^^^^^^^^^^^^^^^^^^^^^^^

 	When you list products and services on Particl, they are associated to a Particl address of yours.
 This is what is referred to as your seller profile.
 When listing multiple items, they all get published under the same seller profile and, for this reason, can all be linked to the same vendor.
 Of course, this doesn't tell anyone anything about you, but it lets people know that some items on the marketplace are being sold by the same unknown person.

 	While this is good for brand recognition and building yourself a reputation, this may not always be what you want.
 When that's the case, you can create an infinite number of seller profiles and use them to publish listings.

 	To do so, simply create a new market or storefront, pick what seller profile you want to use to "generate" the market, and start listing products.